andrewdavidsmith/transferase/README.md

 can be faster than similar analysis of locally stored files.

-A public transferase server currently provides access to MethBase2, a methylome database with roughly 13,800 vertebrate methylomes that are whole-genome, sequencing-based and *high-quality*.
+A public transferase server currently provides access to MethBase2, a methylome database with roughly 13,800 vertebrate methylomes (as of 2025-05-27) that are whole-genome, sequencing-based and *high-quality*.
 Most of these are split between human and mouse.
 The transferase clients include tools to help identify which among those methylomes might be useful to inform specific biological questions.

 - If you work on Mac or Linux, there are lots of ways to get and use transferase.